 Another significant festival here is Purnima, or the full moon day, which many Jains visit.
 This marks the opening of the Palitana Jain Temple complex gates after being closed for four months during the monsoon season.

-Pilgrims trek the entire Shatrunjaya Hill for a distance of 21.6 km and offer their prayers to Adinath Swami at the top of the hill.
+Pilgrims trek the entire Shatrunjaya Hill for a distance of 21.6 km and offer their prayers to Adinath Swami at the top.

-Mahavir Jayanti or Lord Mahavir’s birthday is another popular festival celebrated in Palitana.
+Mahavir Jayanti, or Lord Mahavir’s birthday, is another popular festival in Palitana.

 Its rituals include fasting and donating to the less fortunate while praying for a huge procession carrying images of the Tirthankaras in huge ornate chariots.